-We utilize Pershing, LLC as custodian for most of our client's assets.
+We utilize Pershing, LLC as qualified custodian for most of our client's assets.
 Clients should receive at least quarterly statements from the broker dealer, bank or other qualified custodian that holds and maintains client's investment assets.
-Wiley urges you to carefully review such statements and compare such official custodial records to the account statements that we provide to you.
-Our statements may vary from custodial statements based on accounting procedures, reporting dates, or valuation methodologies of certain securities.
+Wiley urges you to carefully review such statements.